bciuca/bconsole/readme.md

-# bconsole - a simple websocket logging utility
+# bconsole - simple websocket logging

 ## Overview
 The bconsole utility is a Node.js based web socket server that logs messages from a client application.
 Included in this repo is the Node.js module and the client side library.

 ## Usage

 ### Client Side